Emengkeng/depuis-boiler-plate/ideas.md

 Add budget controls setting
 either on the DB or here

+## in card.controller.js

+all fee.Cardtype should be checked not sure it is actually referencing especailly line 675 - 680

+just updtated this to fee[cardtype], still not sure it is working, will confirm after testing

 ## Add points option
 - [ ]for each card creation and transaction, users earn points.
 For card creation, the point will vary depending on the card type.